PATH (rail system): Newark Airport extension proposals

-In 2019, the last year before the onset of the COVID-19 pandemic in the United States, the PATH carried an average of 284,000 people per day.
-The second quarter of 2020, which included the nadir of COVID-19 pandemic across the New York metropolitan area, was the worst quarter in PATH's history, with a $777 million decline in revenues throughout all of the PANYNJ's facility and a specific ridership decline of 94% on the PATH system.
-Train service returned to 96% of 2019 levels on June 15, 2020, yet ridership continued to lag far below pre-pandemic numbers, rebounding to only 60% of 2019 ridership by February 2022.
-Amid the spread of the Omicron variant in the U.S., PANYNJ was projected to reach $3 billion in pandemic losses by March 2022.
-On February 9, 2023, it was announced that nine-car operation on the Newark–World Trade Center line would begin in March.
+Marion station proposal

+West of Journal Square in Jersey City, the NWK-WTC line runs through the Marion Section parallel to the Conrail Passaic and Harsimus Line freight line.
+A pedestrian bridge crosses the tracks.
+Since the 1980s, there have been calls for an infill station to be built there.
+In 2018, the government of Jersey City and the PANYNJ reached an agreement that included a feasibility study for a potential station, which resulted in the "Marion PATH Station Physical Feasibility Study".
+The senior U.S. Senator, the Hudson County Executive, and the Mayor of Jersey City have written letters encouraging the PANYNJ to continue with the project.
+The estimated cost of construction varies and could be funded by nearby real estate developers.

 Route operation

 PATH operates 24 hours a day, seven days a week.
 During weekday hours, PATH operates four train services, direct descendants of the four original services operated by the H&M, using three terminals in New Jersey and two in Manhattan.
-During late nights, weekends and holidays, PATH operates two services from two terminals in New Jersey and two in Manhattan.
+During late nights, weekends, and holidays, PATH operates two services from two terminals in New Jersey and two in Manhattan.

 Each line is represented by a unique color on timetables and service maps, which also corresponds to the color of the marker lights on the front of trains.
 The Journal Square–33rd Street (via Hoboken) service is the only line represented by two colors (yellow and blue), since it is a late-night/weekend/holiday combination of PATH's two midtown services, Journal Square–33rd Street and Hoboken–33rd Street.
 During peak hours, trains operate every four to eight minutes on each service.
 Every PATH station except Newark and Harrison is served by a train every two to three minutes, for a peak-hour service of 20–30 trains per hour.